HussainAther/neuroscience/maxent/schneidman/README.md

 # Recreating weak pairwise correlations

 This repository contains the code and output in recreating the work of Schneidman et al., (2006).
-"Weak pairwise correlations imply strongly correlated network states in a neural population." _Nature_.
+'Weak pairwise correlations imply strongly correlated network states in a neural population.' _Nature_.

 The scripts use code by the [maxent_toolbox](https://github.com/orimaoz/maxent_toolbox).